VanGaigher/Best_Contries_to_Live/README.md

 To ensure the quality of the model, we checked for multicollinearity among the selected features, which indicated a low correlation between them.
 We then built multiple linear regression models, testing different transformations of the target variable.
 We opted to use a Box-Cox transformation as it provided a more suitable distribution of residuals.

-The evaluation of the model revealed a coefficient of determination (R-squared) of 0.652, indicating that approximately 65.2% of the variability in the World Happiness Index was explained by the independent variables included in the model.
-Additionally, the F-test was significant, suggesting that at least one of the independent variables significantly influenced the dependent index.
+The evaluation of the model revealed a coefficient of determination (R-squared) of 0.664, indicating that approximately 66.4% of the variability in the World Happiness Index was explained by the independent variables included in the model.
+Additionally, the F-test was significant, suggesting that the model explains a significant amount of the variability in the World Happiness Index even after adjusting for the number of variables.

 ![image](https://github.com/VanGaigher/Best_Countries_to_Live/assets/127983483/6b6ecac6-c08c-4587-bbcc-093fa32c094d)

-The coefficients for HDI and population growth rate were deemed significant and positively associated with the World Happiness Index.
-Although some discrepancies were identified regarding the assumptions of linear regression, such as the normality of residuals, the model was considered promising in terms of its predictive capability.

-However, further validation of the model is recommended to enhance its accuracy and reliability
+Overall, this analysis suggests that both population growth rate and HDI are important predictors of the World Happiness Index in 2022.
+However, it's worth further investigating the potential non-normality of the residuals and considering the inclusion of other variables that may better explain perceived happiness